ElCap Documentation

 ✋ Fix the above issues and try again

-If you see this, you should install and set up either Docker Desktop or Podman on your system and make sure it's added to your PATH.
+If you see this, you should install and set up either [Podman] (https://podman.io/getting-started/installation) or Docker Desktop on your system and make sure it's added to your PATH.
 Once that's set up correctly, the doctor will let you know.
-From there, ElCap will automatically use Docker or Podman to build your projects.
+From there, ElCap will automatically use Podman or Docker to build your projects.
 Don't worry, you can have both installed, ElCap will default to Docker if it's available.
-However, you can use a --force-engine
+However, you can use the --engine option to force the use of one or the other.
+See the build section below for more details.

-$ elcap doctor
+$ elcap self doctor

 Checking your environment...